BenjiCCB/challenge-10/README.md

 ## Testing Instructions

+Use "npm run test" to activate the app's test suite.
 Feel free to try finding bugs, although hopefully there shouldn't be any!

 ---